Here is a list of sunflower fields in Texas for summer/fall 2023 visits.

 • Sweet Eats Fruit Farm

-Their Sunflower Festival is set for June & July 2023.
+Their Sunflower Festival is set to start in June.
 Sweet Eats Fruit Farm will have a Wine Your Way Out for 22 yrs and older.

 Buy tickets online for cheaper. $17.95 and up.